 Does anybody remember this?
-A month before the playoffs the Bengals and Carson Palmer put 38 on the Steelers in a win in Pittsburgh, and the Bengals were a serious Super Bowl threat.
-The Bengals had a rematch in the wild card playoffs in 2005 and the start of the game saw Palmer hit Chris Henry on a deep ball and Paul Brown Stadium erupted.
-It quickly became quiet as Palmer laid on the stadium turf in pain and another Bengals season was doomed.
+A month before the playoffs, the Bengals and Carson Palmer put 38 on the Steelers in a win in Pittsburgh, and the Bengals were a serious Super Bowl threat.
+The Bengals had a rematch in the wild card playoffs in 2005, and the start of the game saw Palmer hit Chris Henry on a deep ball, and Paul Brown Stadium erupted.
+But, unfortunately, it quickly became quiet as Palmer laid on the stadium turf in pain and another Bengals season was doomed.

 Paul Brown dies

 Paul Brown’s death gave Mike Brown total control of the franchise, which sent the Bengals into their current tailspin.
-I am not saying Paul Brown did a great job in Cincy but Mikey Boy has been worse than bad.
-Remember Paul did not hire Walsh and under Paul former Hall of Fame Quarterback Steve Young refused to come here and Linebacker Ricky Hundley refused to come here.
+I am not saying Paul Brown did a great job in Cincy, but Mikey Boy has been worse than bad.
+Remember, Paul did not hire Walsh, and under Paul’s former Hall of Fame Quarterback Steve Young refused to come here, and Linebacker Ricky Hundley refused to come here.

 Is it a curse?

 No, it’s not a curse!
-Not hiring Bill Walsh was not a curse the Bengals are just inept and if you look at how they have been run since 1968 whether it was Mikey Boy or Paul bad decision after bad decisions have been made.
-They have not run this organization like a Pro Football team and they have treated the City, Fans, and more importantly the former and current players poorly.
+Not hiring Bill Walsh was not a curse.
+The Bengals are just inept, and if you look at how they have been run since 1968, whether it was Mikey Boy or Paul’s bad decision after bad decisions have been made.
+They have not run this organization like a Pro Football team, and they have treated the City, Fans, and, more importantly, the former and current players poorly.